 - Apart from the cases mentioned above, the vrat has to be observed on the second day.

-The Maha Shivaratri observances include poojas, abhisheka, fasting and staying awake at night with prayers and meditations.
+The Maha Shivaratri observances include poojas, abhisheka, fasting, and staying awake at night with prayers and meditations.
 Devotees observe fast on this day and keep awake all night, meditating or chanting prayers inside the temples.
 Some devotees observe strict fasting without even consuming water.
-Some people have food only once while some follow a fruit and milk diet.
+Some people have food only once, while some follow a fruit and milk diet.
 Devotees visiting Shiva temples give prayers, special pujas & offerings.
 Those who wish to stay awake may visit the temples and spend their night, chanting prayers or ‘Om Namah Shivaya’ mantra.
-Some devotees perform the Maha Mrityunjaya Mantra too.
+Some devotees chant the Maha Mrityunjaya Mantra too.

-Abhisheka on Shivalinga is a major ritual on Maha Shivaratri.
-It is done using milk, honey, sugar, butter, black sesame seeds, Ganga Jal etc. After the abhisheka or bathing of Siva Linga, sandalwood paste and rice are applied and fresh fruits and flowers are offered.
-According to Shiva Purana, all these observations have certain meanings.
+Abhisheka on Shivalinga is a significant ritual on Maha Shivaratri.
+It is done using milk, honey, sugar, butter, black sesame seeds, Ganga Jal, etc. After the abhisheka or bathing of Shiva Linga, sandalwood paste and rice are applied, and fresh fruits and flowers are offered.
+According to Shiva Purana, all these observations have specific meanings.

 - Bathing Shivalinga with water, milk, honey and betel leaves marks purification of the soul.

 - Offering fruits indicates longevity and gratification of desires.

 - The lighting of lamps indicates the attainment of knowledge.

 - Betel leaves signify satisfaction with worldly pleasures.